vidbina/landing-page-templates/CONTRIBUTING.md

 #### Chrome/Chromium

-Open Chrome/Chromium to take screenshots:
+Open Chrome/Chromium and perform the following steps to capture the needed screenshots:
 1. [Open Developer Tools][open-chrome-devtools] (by right clicking anwhere on the page and selecting "Inspect" or pressing **Ctrl + Shift + I**)
 2. Enable the device toolbar (by clicking the "Toggle Device Toolbar" icon or